Skip to content

 Business Interests

-On 8th October 2024, all governors were asked to declare any business interests for either themselves or their family members.
+On 23rd October 2025, all governors were asked to declare any business interests for either themselves or their family members.
 A copy of the signed declaration is retained by the Clerk to Governors.
-Alice Pizey’s husband works for a school software company, Andy Bryant's spouse, Mandy Bryant is the auditor of the school private funds and Jane Roylance is a member of staff at the King’s Academy school.
+Andy Bryant's spouse, Mandy Bryant is the auditor of the school private funds and Jane Roylance is a member of staff at the King’s Academy school.

 In addition, Governors confirmed that they are not related to, or are in a relationship with, any members of staff.